Ember-SC/yourjargon/README.md

 ### phantomJS

 [phantomJS](http://code.google.com/p/phantomjs/) is a headless WebKit with JavaScript API.
 We're going to use it as a javascript engine for running unit tests.
-The 3rd command below copies its binary to a location in your path.

 To install it, follow the instructions [here](http://code.google.com/p/phantomjs/wiki/Installation).
+Do the easy static installation from the zip file.

 ## Installation